Dr. Jessica Oehlke

 Women routinely receive generic sleep advice that ignores how hormones, menstrual cycles, and major life transitions affect sleep.
 Despite clear research linking women's hormones to sleep quality, most women never learn these connections.

-Too often the sleep challenges go untreated and women are told their insomnia is "just stress," that restless nights during pregnancy are "a part of being pregnant," or that frequent night wakings are "normal aging" when there are specific, treatable causes.
+Too often the sleep challenges go untreated and women are told their insomnia is "just stress," that restless nights during pregnancy are "a part of being pregnant," or that frequent night wakings are "normal aging" when there are specific and treatable causes.

 Professional background: